nomasters/handshake/design-docs/handshake-core.md

 ### Profiles

-Upon initially setting up a handshake client, the user will be asked to setup a password.
+Upon initially setting up a handshake client, the user will be asked to set up a password.
 Unlike centralized services, this password is used to create an encrypted profile.
 This profile stores data about the user and is the key to session authentication for the client.

-When a new profile is configured, it uses the user supplied password to generate a 256 bit key using the KDF argon2.
+When a new profile is configured, it uses the user supplied password to generate a 256-bit key using the KDF argon2.
 The profile includes:

 ```
 {